What is the History of artificial intelligence? And the earliest discoveries in AI

 1. Narrow or weak AI –

 Also known as Artificial Narrow Intelligence (ANI), this is the type that we see around us every day.
 It is goal-oriented and limited to displaying specific actions.
-Some of these tasks include facial and voice recognition, drone robots, recommendations on the browsers and so on.
+Some of these tasks include facial and voice recognition, drone robots, recommendations on browsers and so on.
 This means that it can’t do anything other than what it is tasked to do.
 It’s these limitations that lend it the name of narrow or weak Artificial intelligence technology.

 2. General or strong AI –

-As opposed to it is Artificial General Intelligence (AGI).
+As opposed it is Artificial General Intelligence (AGI).
 It believes that machines can be as conscious as humans.
 As one can see, it is challenging to replicate the human brain perfectly.
 Therefore, this category, so far, is only a work-in-progress, with a notable attempt being Fujitsu-built K, one of the fastest supercomputers made to date.

 3. Artificial superintelligence (ASI) –